leannejdong/cloudcpp/clion/README.md

 sudo docker build --no-cache -t linuxcenv .

-sudo docker run -it -v $(pwd):/work --rm linuxcenv
+sudo docker run -it --rm --name boosteg -v $(pwd):/work linuxcenv

-ls build

-build/linux_app
+do your usual thing with cmake

 Go to setting->toolchain->select Docker, make sure it is auto-detected